 Signs that your dog or cat could benefit from chiropractic:

 - Behavioral or performance changes

 - Difficulty rising or laying down

 - Asymmetry of muscle development

 Veterinary Chiropractic treatment is not meant to replace conventional veterinary medicine.
-During examination of your dog or cat, Dr. Kelley will give recommendations regarding any diagnostics or treatments that may be needed before performing a chiropractic adjustment.
-Any additional diagnostics can be performed by your primary veterinarian or at Cashmere Veterinary Clinic, if we are your primary veterinarian.
+During the examination of your dog or cat, Dr. Kelley will give recommendations regarding any diagnostics or treatments that may be needed before performing a chiropractic adjustment.
+Any additional diagnostics can be performed by your primary veterinarian or at Cashmere Veterinary Clinic if we are your primary veterinarian.

 Dr. Kelley looks forward to working with your primary veterinarian to be able to help your pet get the best care possible.
-After every treatment we will provide records to your primary veterinarian to keep them involved in the care of your pet.
+After every treatment, we will provide records to your primary veterinarian to keep them involved in the care of your pet.